sori9088/mealplan-client/README.md

 ### Motivations + Problems

-When I was on my diet, I was too hard to make my daily meal planner and shop for ingredients.
+When I was on my diet, It was too hard to make my daily meal planner and shop for ingredients.

 Freshness and speed are important factors because it is e-commerce to serve food.